ethereum-optimism/community-hub/src/docs/useful-tools/oracles.md

 UMA is a pull Oracle, it does not get information until it is requested by a contract.
 This means that an decentralized application needs to issue two transactions.
-First, a transaction causes a contract on the blockchain to ask for the information.
+First, a transaction that causes a contract on the blockchain to ask for the information.
 Later (in the case of UMA 48 hours later if there is no dispute, longer if there is), a second transaction that causes the contract to read from the Oracle to see the response to the request.